Azure/terraform-azurerm-avm-ptn-virtualwan/README.md

 ### <a name="input_tags"></a> [tags](#input\_tags)

-Description: (Optional) Tags of the resource.
+Description: (Optional) Tags to apply to the Resource Group, if created by module controlled by variable `create_resource_group`, and the Virtual WAN resource only.

 Type: `map(string)`